 All this lends itself perfectly to conjuring up your own Spanish picnic recipes, whether it be the beautiful tapas on offer throughout the country or by giving their extraordinarily good gaucha sauce your own little twist.
 Below, please find a smattering of suggestions that we love about Spanish cuisine that you can use in your picnic basket.

 You simply cannot write about Spanish food without mentioning tapas.
 This legend of Spain is everywhere you look whilst on your travels.
 From street vendors to bars and restaurants, you will even find tapas on roadsides of the highway.
 The amazing thing about tapas is it relates to almost anything you can think of food wise.
-As long as it is served in a bitesize portion you could get away with calling most things tapas.
+As long as you serve it in a bitesize portion you can get away with calling most things tapas.

 Chicharrones – Look, this is controversial as these are definitely best eaten straight from the fryer but they are so tasty I couldn’t leave them out.
 It’s not unheard of taking some mini picnic grills along with you so I say chicharrones can stay!
 Made by rendering down belly pork and frying it in its own fat, chicharrones call out to your most primal thoughts.
 Get them right (crispy fat yet still with a bit of moisture in them for the taste explosion) and there is surely nothing better in this world.
 Unless you have a great butcher I suggest making your own.